 Now Mazda is showing the latest evolution of the design with its new Takeri Concept set for debut at the 2011 Tokyo Auto Show, and in the process is giving us the strongest indication yet as to how the next-generation Mazda6 will look, and we must say we certainly like it.

-In the case of the Takeri there is a new SKYACTIV-D clean diesel engine, almost certainly a preview of a new diesel engine to be offered on the next-generation Mazda6, as well the usual engine stop-start tech, aerodynamic aids, a lightweight chassis using ultra-high tensile steel
+In the case of the Takeri there is a new SKYACTIV-D clean diesel engine, almost certainly a preview of a new diesel engine to be offered on the next-generation Mazda6, as well the usual engine stop-start tech, aerodynamic aids, a lightweight chassis using ultra-high tensile steel, and regenerative brakes.

 This latter element converts kinetic energy to electricity during deceleration, stores it in capacitors and then uses it to power the vehicle's electric equipment such as the air conditioner, thereby reducing load on the engine and saving fuel.